 A standard WordPress database contains 11 tables, all of which are listed below:

 As you can notice, all of the tables in the WordPress database start with the wp_ prefix.
 The prefix of the WordPress database can be changed to improve security.
-To change the prefix, refer to Change the WordPress Database Prefix.

 Does your WordPress database contain more tables?
 Do not worry.
 Some plugins and themes store data in the WordPress database by creating their own tables, hence it is normal to have additional tables in your WordPress database.